robstrader/presentation-devops-cicd/slides.md

 - **GitHub Pages** - A free static site hosting service.

 <!--
-Briefly discus each of these tools and what they do.
+- Briefly discus each of these tools and what they do.
+- Mention that these are just tools, and that they could easily be replaced with others, but the principles would remain the same.
+- These are examples of how to implement CI/CD, so let's discuss what CI/CD is.
 -->

 ---